Kiira Motors Corporation

 Kiira Motors Corporation or KMC is a State Enterprise in Uganda established to champion the Development of the Domestic Automotive Value Chain for job and wealth creation and commercialize the Kiira Electric Vehicle Project.
-The Equity Partners are the Government of the Republic of Uganda represented by the Ministry of Science, Technology and Innovation, Office of the President holding 96% of the initial stock and Makerere University holding 4%.
+The Equity Partners are the Government of the Republic of Uganda represented by the Ministry of Science, Technology and Innovation.
+The office of the President holds 96 percent of the initial stock and Makerere University holds 4 percent.

 Africa's first electric vehicle was developed under the Kiira Electric Vehicle Project in 2011.
 KMC developed Africa's first hybrid vehicle, the Kiira EVS, in 2014 and Africa's first solar electric bus, the Kayoola Solar Bus in 2016.

 KMC's market entry products are the Kayoola EVS a Fully Electric Low Floor City Bus with a range of 300 kilometers on a full charge and the Kayoola Coach, a premium highway coach available in both electric and diesel powertrains.